aldrinberana/Kong/README.md

 {
   testDir: './tests',
   fullyParallel: false,           // Tests in a file run sequentially
-  workers: 1,                     // Number of parallel workers (change to 4+ for parallelism)
+  workers: 1,                     // Single worker (see limitation below)
   use: {
     baseURL: 'http://localhost:8002',  // Kong Manager URL
     headless: false,                   // Set to true for CI